glideroggan/dream/readme.md

 - Account name do not update when switching between accounts

 # TODO
+- start thinking about the size and splitting check bundle size with esbuild
 - no feedback when adding a new account
   - toast?
 - add tests to already built